lvgl/docs_old/en/porting/project.md

 ## Get the library

-Littlev Graphics Library is available on GitHub: [https://github.com/littlevgl/lvgl](https://github.com/littlevgl/lvgl).
+LittlevGL Graphics Library is available on GitHub: [https://github.com/littlevgl/lvgl](https://github.com/littlevgl/lvgl).

 You can clone it or download the latest version of the library from GitHub or you can use the [Download](https://littlevgl.com/download) page as well.